Updated 2026-02-19

 • Sequenzy: $19/month with AI sequences and Stripe sync

 You're essentially paying a "legacy tax" for a household name.
-For more context, see our Constant Contact comparison page.
+For more context, see our Constant Contact comparison page and our guide to email marketing for small business.

 The interface problem

 Modern email platforms like MailerLite, Beehiiv, and Sequenzy have clean, intuitive interfaces.
 Constant Contact's interface is... functional.
 It works, but you'll spend more time hunting through menus than you should.
-If you're evaluating your options, check our guide to the best email marketing tools for SaaS.
+If you're evaluating your options, check our guide to the best email marketing tools for SaaS and learn about email automation basics.

 The automation problem